-This is a very brief summary of the main activities that the Escarré International Centre for Ethnic Minorities and Nations (CIEMEN) is engaged in, or has been, for the 2016-2017 period.
+This is a brief summary of the main activities that the Escarré International Centre for Ethnic Minorities and Nations (CIEMEN) is engaged in, or has been, for the 2020 period.